WiseGPT/slack-bot/README.md

 - Only gets involved to the conversations that start with mentioning the bot E.g. `@WiseGPT hello!`
 - No need to mention bot again for further messages in the same thread
 - Keeps conversation history per thread
+- Can keep reference of multiple actors in the same conversation.
 - Simple loading indicator is shown before calling OpenAI
 - Markdown and Slack Blocks are used for output